 Cold Weather Boots

-Get a size larger than your regular shoe size to accommodate thicker socks or boot liners.
+No cold weather clothing outfit is complete without boots.
+Get boots that are a size larger than your regular shoe size to accommodate thicker socks or boot liners.
 If you plan to double layer socks, you might need two sizes larger.
 If possible, try on similar boots with the socks you plan to wear outside.

 Amazon is good with size swaps for Baffin, so keep that in mind if you find it too large or too small.
-For 0°F to -10°F, any decent boots that will fit your feet while wearing thick wool socks will keep you warm enough – for colder temps, see below.
+For 0°F to -10°F, any decent boots that will fit your feet while wearing thick wool socks will keep you warm enough – for extreme cold weather gear, see below.

 All Day -40°F or colder